-You may think that the Philippines I capture in my travel blog is nothing like the real
+You may think that what I capture in my travel blog is nothing like the real Philippines -

 Yes, there is a lot of poverty.
 So much poverty.
 I have really been smacked in the face with it now that I'm finally leaving.
 I tend to make the most of wherever I am; to overlook the bad and only see the good in every situation - or at least try to.
 If you're a westerner traveling through some of the poorer parts of the Philippines for 12 months like I have, this is kind of a necessity.

 However, now I think I am seeing things a bit more clearly, because my "coping mechanism" is allowing me to (basically because I am leaving).
 This is a tiny country with over 97

 MILLION people in it.
 The lack of education and the Catholic Church's stance on birth control doesn't seem to have helped the situation here.

 Still, I believe non-profit organizations don't always portray life in the Philippines accurately (unfortunately, there's money to be made from sensationalizing the situation).
 I have noticed a huge distinction between the heartbreaking "culture of poverty" in big cities like Cebu and Manila, and what I experienced in the provinces, which is just villagers who simply don't have money.
 You see, many people out in the villages, they are happy.
 They have very little, and they don't seem to want for more - I believe "poverty" is in the wanting, the longing for things one doesn't have.